How Much Should You Eat To Gain Muscle

 Let's say you have to eat 3000 kcal on your training days.
 Does it mean you can just eat whatever you feel like in this amount?
 No.

 - Balanced macronutrients - consider the suggested amount of protein, fat, and carbs to fit in this daily food intake. if you want to make your body build more muscle.
 For suggestions scroll down and click the table below.

 - The quality of the food - High-quality protein, complex carbs, and healthy fats boost your recovery and thereby help you train more and gain more.
 Learn more about the role of protein in muscle building.

 What's the easiest way to gain muscle and eat good stuff without counting calories?

 A good nutrition guide can support your training and muscle building without the need to count calories or calculate every gram of food you eat.
 Madbarz Nutrition Guide has a selection of recipes tailored to your goal - Lose Fat or Build Muscle.
 Get enough macronutrients in every meal from quality sources just by using the simple guidelines and easy recipes.
-Stop overthinking, get a Nutrition Guide created to help you do the fun part - just train and eat.
-The in-app version of the Nutrition Guide is available in the Madbarz Premium, along with home workout plans!
+Nutrition Guide is available in the Madbarz Premium, along with home workout plans!

 Click on the image to open the full table in the new window.